Darkkal44/Cozytile/README.md

 ## INSTALLATION  (Arch Linux)
 </div>

-###### Note: This installation script is specifically designed for Arch Linux users, and I can only guarantee that it will work for a freshly installed system.
-If you've been using a different window manager, no worries - just be sure to take a complete backup of your current dots before running the script.
-And if you're already using Oh My Zsh, don't forget to remove that folder from your home directory
+###### Note: This script is for Arch Linux and works best on a fresh install.
+If you're switching from another window manager, back up your dotfiles first.
+The script includes a backup, but it’s always good to keep an extra copy for safety.

 <details>
 <summary><h3>Automated Installation </h3></summary>